vaskocuturilo/countries/README.md

 - Use any *object-oriented language*.
 - Use the latest stable Spring Boot version.
-- Use the latest stable PostgresSQL database version.
+- Use the latest stable PostgreSQL database version.
 - Use the latest stable MongoDB database version.
 - Use the latest OpenAPI.